hgaaditya/rpi_homeserver/README.md

 	- Securing the whole setup, and even individually.
 	- Implementing performace enhancements like a RAMdisk for the media server for faster trasncoding.

 This are just my `to-do` things .
-But he possibilities are endless.
+But the possibilities are endless.
 You can integrate home automation extremely easily if you have smart devices already setup as well.